Air

 Soesterberg

-Airbase (Vliegbasis Soesterberg, Vlb SSB) was a Main Operating Base
+Air Base (Vliegbasis Soesterberg, Vlb SSB) was, in NATO terms, a Main

-(MOB) as well as a Collocated Operating Base (COB).4
+(MOB) as well as a Collocated Operating Base (COB); for the latter see

 Simplified organisation; for a more comprehensive, generic